 All students are expected to use proper handwriting skills in all work and exemplify neatness.
 The discretion of the principal is relied upon as instructional leader of the school, but the general guide is for manuscript (printing) to be used exclusively in kindergarten and first grade, with cursive writing to be introduced in second grade.
 Handwriting should be integrated into instruction of all subject areas after second grade and both styles of writing should be utilized through eighth grade.
 A standard heading should be used for written work that includes student name, date, grade, subject, and school name.
 The rules of writing mechanics (grammar, spelling, and punctuation) should be followed for all written work.
-Teachers provide instruction on note-taking and organizational skills and students are expected to maintain neat and well organized class materials and notes.
-The use of technology for completing assignments is at the discretion of the teacher dependent upon student learning needs and the availability of technology.
+Teachers provide instruction on note-taking and organizational skills and students are expected to maintain neat and well-organized class materials and notes.
+The use of technology for completing assignments is at the teacher's discretion depending on student learning needs and technology availability.